Superman and World War II

 Superman 12 (Sep-Oct 1941) by Fred Ray Superman 14 (Jan-Feb 1942) by Fred Ray Superman 17 (July-August 1942) by Fred Ray

-In the newspaper strip storyline from February 16–19, 1942, Clark Kent attempts to enlist in the Army, but fails the eye exam with his X-ray vision.
+In the newspaper storyline from February 16–19, 1942, Clark Kent attempts to enlist in the Army, but fails the eye exam with his X-ray vision.
 A disgusted Lois Lane remarks, "I might have known the Army would turn you down."
 Clark decides that the U.S. Armed Forces are capable of achieving victory without Superman.
 In the August 20, 1943, strip, General Douglas MacArthur informs Superman that the United Nations does not need him.
 As a reporter, Clark worked with the Army Air Force Technical Training Command in Superman #25 (November–December 1943), and the U.S. Navy in Superman #34 (May–June 1945).

 Superman - The Failure - February 1942

 Tim's Pie Eaters Club was originally established by Streeter Blair in January 1925.
 The campaign was reorganized as the Superman-Tim Club in July 1942.
 Monthly issues of Superman-Tim were distributed to clothing retailers nationwide.
-Superman and Tim encouraged children to purchase war bonds and salvage scrap material for the defense effort.
+Superman and Tim encouraged children to purchase War Bonds and salvage scrap material for the defense effort.
 Wartime storylines featured an international Nazi spy known as Brown Scorpion, as well as Japanese saboteurs.

 Sooper Man, Army Motors, vol. 3, no 1, April 1942 Superman-Tim Store, July 1943

-Comic book readers were constantly reminded to purchase War Bonds and War Stamps; later marketing focused on the War Loans.
+Comic book readers were constantly reminded to purchase War Bonds and War Stamps.
+Later marketing focused on the War Loans.
 World's Finest Comics #8 (Winter 1942) portrays Superman, Robin, and Batman encouraging children to "Sink the Japanazis with Bonds & Stamps."
 The cover of Action Comics #58 (March 1943) depicts Superman printing propaganda posters that read, "Superman says: You can slap a Jap with War Bonds and Stamps!"

 World's Finest Comics 8 (Winter 1942) by Jack Burnley World's Finest Comics 9 (Spring 1943) by Jack Burnley Action Comics 58 (March 1943) by Jack Burnley

 The "never-ending battle for truth and justice" motto was updated to "truth, justice, and the American way" on The Adventures of Superman radio series.
-The variation first appeared during episodes of "The Wolfe," an 11-part Nazi storyline that aired on Mutual from September 2–16, 1942.
+The variation first appeared during episodes of "The Wolfe," an 11-part Nazi storyline that aired on Mutual from September 2–15, 1942.
 In a letter to the Office of War Information dated April 12, 1943, show creator Robert Maxwell declared his intent to teach hatred towards the enemy.
 Maxwell wrote, "A German is a Nazi and a Jap is the little yellow man who 'knifed us in the back at Pearl Harbor.'"
 By 1944, the WWB advised media outlets to portray all German citizens as enemies rather than ordinary people.

 Action Comics 63 (August 1943) by Jack Burnley Action Comics 76 (September 1944) by Wayne Boring & Stan Kaye Action Comics 86 (July 1945) by Jack Burnley and Stan Kaye

 From February 19, 1942, to March 20, 1946, over 125,000 people of Japanese descent were imprisoned in concentration camps throughout the United States.
 The majority of detainees were American citizens.
 In the June 28, 1943, Superman newspaper strip, Clark and Lois begin investigating a "relocation center" named Camp Carok.
-Lois praises the camp saying, "The Jap government should have absolutely no excuse for not showing their prisoners of war as much consideration."
+Lois praises the prison saying, "The Jap government should have absolutely no excuse for not showing their prisoners of war as much consideration."
 On June 30, the plot was retold in the Tulean Dispatch Daily, a mimeographed newspaper published by detainees of the Tule Lake concentration camp in Newell, California.

 On July 9, 1943, Superman used "his amazing muscular control" to disguise himself as a Japanese prisoner named Masu Watasuki.
 Superman comments, "It's easy – to make myself – look like a Jap.
 Take a-lookie at the new Watasuki!"
 Superman remained disguised as Watasuki until July 17.